wallarm/docker-wallarm-node/README.md

 # What is Wallarm

 Wallarm AI-powered security platform automates application protection and security testing.
 Hundreds of customers already rely on Wallarm to secure websites, microservices and APIs running on private and public clouds.
-Wallarm AI enables application-specific dynamic WAF rules, proactively tests for vulnerabilities, and creates feedback loop to improve detection accuracy.
+Wallarm AI enables application-specific dynamic WAF rules, proactively DAST tests for vulnerabilities, and creates feedback loop to improve detection accuracy.

 # 30-second start